elmerdotdev/ciccc-oop-ts-intro-typescript-exercise/README.md

 # OOP - Intro to TS Exercise

-Complete the 5 exercises provided by adding types to the parameters and a type to the returned value of each function.
+Complete the 5 exercises by solving each problem and adding types to the parameters and returned value of each function.

 ## Instructions